Sidhuharp97/stat-programs-website/content/tutorials/spatial_workshop/prep_work.md

 sapply(package_list, require, character.only = TRUE)
 ```

-Please note that the spatial packages may take awhile to install and you may run into problems with the installation.
-Please install these in advance of the workshop and contact the workshop organizer if you are not able to install and load all packages.
+Please note that the spatial packages may take awhile to install, and you may run into problems with the installation.
+Please install these in advance of the workshop.
+If you have problems installing and/or loading any of these packages that you are not able to resolve, contact us so we can help you.
 Please contact to us *before* the workshop so we can help you.